kiboschool/course-industry-experience-1/src/lessons/work-reflections/assignment.md

 </aside>

 As you learned, self assessment is key to optimal performance.
-For this assignment, you will conduct regular self assessments to track your performance and plan for future growth.
+During industry experience, you will conduct regular self assessments to track your performance and plan for future growth.

 To complete the assignment:
 - Make a copy of the <a href="https://docs.google.com/document/d/1MaUI5ZMGJ8cOdB_YbpRercHDEfUEBJAx2el818BWPMo/edit?usp=sharing" target="_blank"> self assessment document.</a>